sbrudenell/auton-canvas/API.md

 ## Element.parent()

-Returns this Element's parent Container.
+Returns this `Element`'s parent Container.

 ## Element.toFront()

-Move the element to the foreground, within its parent Container.
+Move the `Element` to the foreground, within its parent `Container`.

 ## Element.toBack()

-Move the element to the background, within its parent Container.
+Move the `Element` to the background, within its parent `Container`.

 ## Element.remove()

-Removes this element from its parent Container.
+Removes this `Element` from its parent `Container`.

 ## Element.visible(...)

-Returns or sets the visibility of the element.
+Returns or sets the visibility of the `Element`.

 ```javascript
 var visible = element.visible();